Sailing on the river Loire on a traditional boat

-Château Gaillard is a place filled with history, a peaceful paradise at the heart of the town of Amboise, and a wonderful place which awakens all your senses!
+Château Gaillard is a place filled with history, a peaceful paradise at the heart of the town of Amboise - even though you can't see the chateau from anywhere in town - and a wonderful place which awakens all your senses!

 In the Loire Valley, the first Renaissance gardens were designed and created at Château Gaillard.
 Charles VIII had it built in 1496.
-He surrounded himself with Italian artists and a gardener, Dom Pacello, who remains famous for introducing the first orange trees in France - at Château Gaillard of course!
+He surrounded himself with Italian artists and a gardener, Dom Pacello de Mercoliano, who remains famous for introducing the first orange trees in France - at Château Gaillard of course!

 The current owners bought the place in 2011 and launched an impressive restoration campaign, hiring dozens of local craftsmen.
 Impressive!

 This is the chateau that witnessed the passionate love between the French sculptors Auguste Rodin and Camille Claudel.

 The guided tour focuses on the two artists, who came to l'Islette to spend time together and to find some inspiration.

 You will understand why when discovering the bucolic setting of this private chateau, that the owners leave in springtime - they live in a house at the back of the park - to open it to visitors.

 You are allowed to bring your picnic and to enjoy it in the park.